Mazotis/ffmpeg-on-clear-linux/README.md

 gfx.webrender.all                              true
 gfx.webrender.enabled                          true

-To use CPU instead of GPU
+Enable software if you prefer to render on the CPU instead of GPU. gfx.webrender.software                         true

-gfx.webrender.software                         true
+Do not add xrender if missing or set to false or click on the trash icon.

-No need to set if missing or set false or click on the trash icon gfx.xrender.enabled                            false
+This is a legacy setting that shouldn't be used as it disables WebRender. gfx.xrender.enabled                            false

 layers.acceleration.force-enabled              false